White Paper

 The Framework

-A system designed to scale with the room
+A system designed to work in any size room

 Diagram of the modular layout generator across square and rectangular rooms, showing how the same structural logic carries across different geometries.